UTSAV-DEEP/auth-service/README.md

-# auth-server
+# auth-service
-A general purpose auth server for managing user session for specific App.
+A general purpose auth service for managing user session for specific App.